-Associate in Arts Degree Requirements
+Associate of Arts

 - Provide a degree for students who choose to follow a course of study specifically designed for transfer to a baccalaureate degree program. - Provide freshman and sophomore general education and semester hour requirements leading to upper division status at most four-year colleges and universities.